DoubleM85/Denver_traffic_and_accidents/README.md

 [Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZDFmOTQwZjctMTUyYS00YjNlLWE3ZmEtYWYwMzZmMTNlYzY2IiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9)
 ___
 ## Motivation
-After witnessing nearly a dozen accidents at one intersection near my house and heaing myself and my neighbors say "This alwasy happens here!"; I wanted to use my new analytics skill to investigate whether or not certain areas were more prone to accidents and if there were any common causes and what could be done to reduce accident numbers.
+After witnessing nearly a dozen accidents at one intersection near my house and hearing myself and my neighbors say "This always happens here!"; I wanted to use my new analytics skill to investigate whether or not certain areas were more prone to accidents, if there were any common causes and what could be done to reduce accident numbers.
 _____
 ### Data Used
 - [Traffic Accidents - denvergov.org](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-traffic-accidents)